uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 More First Nations child-welfare agencies have been established, but the disproportionate apprehension of Aboriginal children also continues to grow.
 In part, this has happened because of a lack of adequate funding for culturally appropriate supports that would allow children to remain safely with their families, or to allow children to be placed in foster or adoptive environments that are culturally appropriate and capable of giving children a sense of identity, self-respect, and self-worth.

-Many of the individual and collective harms have not yet been redressed, even after the negotiated out-of-court settlement of the residential school litigation in 2006, and<!--x-->
-Canada’s apology in 2008.
+Many of the individual and collective harms have not yet been redressed, even after the negotiated out-of-court settlement of the residential school litigation in 2006, and <!-- page 191 -->Canada’s apology in 2008.
 In fact, some of the damages done by residential schools to Aboriginal families, languages, education, and health may be perpetuated and even worsened as a result of current governmental policies.
 New policies can easily be based on a lack of understanding of Aboriginal people, similar to that which motivated the schools.
 For example, current child-welfare and health policies that fail to take into account the importance of community in raising children can result in inappropriate decision making.